zubinchopra/portaldocs/portal-sdk/generated/portalfx-controls-essentials.md

 ## Essentials control

 The essentials control is used for displaying resource information with multiple properties.
-It has the flexibility to customize the layout of properties in a column, to display properties for non-ARM resources, and to responsively redistribute properties into one column or more than three columns, depending on the width of the blade that contains it, as in the following example.
+It has the flexibility to customize the layout of properties in a column, to display properties for non-ARM resources, and to responsively redistribute properties into more or fewer columns, depending on the width of the blade that contains it, as in the following example.

 ![alt-text](../media/portalfx-controls/essentials.png "Essentials")